LophiusGroup/PhishkitHunter/README.md

 # PhishkitHunter
-a project to take known phishing sites and brute force them to find phishing kits
+A project to take known phishing sites and brute force them to find phishing kits Requires a tor service to be running on 9050

 ## Example usage:
 ```